oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 | Request | [http.Request](https://golang.org/pkg/net/http/#Request)               | HTTP Request object from golang                   |
 | Targets | Map[String][target](../configuration/structure.md#targetconfiguration) | The target map as coming from the configuration   |

+Available for:

+- Response body
+- Response headers
+- Response status code

 ### Folder List

-This template is used in order to list files and folders in a bucket folder.
+This template is used in order to list files and folders in a bucket "folder".

 Available data: